zhangxiany-tamu/google-scholar-analytics/README.md

 ## Note

 This tool is for research and educational purposes.
-Please respect Google Scholar's terms of service and implement appropriate rate limiting for production use.